jcoreio/redux-form-numeric-field/README.md

 [![npm version](https://badge.fury.io/js/redux-form-numeric-field.svg)](https://badge.fury.io/js/redux-form-numeric-field)

 A customized `redux-form` `Field` for entering numbers.
-It isn't contrary; it won't stop you from typing, pasting, or cutting any characters.
+It isn't contrary; it won't stop you from typing, pasting, or cutting any characters, though it will produce a "must be a number" validation error immediately if the current input is invalid.
-When it loses focus it will normalize its value to a number, if valid; otherwise it will trim its value but leave it as a string, and produce a "must be a number" validation error.
+When it loses focus it will normalize its value to a number, if valid; otherwise it will trim its value but leave it as a string.

 ## Usage